jsphlinnmn/jmu-finances-jsphlinnmn/README.md

 1. rightmost nodes: the `Auxiliary Comprehensive Fee Component` costs from the `student-costs`

 ### Sankey 3: JMU Revenues
-1. leftmost nodes: JMU (positive) Revenue items
+1. leftmost nodes: JMU (positive) Revenue items (all items with `category` of `income`)
-1. second-to-leftmost nodes: JMU Revenue Categories (e.g. operating revenues, non-operating revenues, etc.)
+1. second-to-leftmost nodes: JMU Revenue Categories (e.g. operating revenues, non-operating revenues, etc.), the set of unique `type` values from the items in the preceding column
 1. center node: JMU
-1. second-to-rightmost nodes: JMU Expense (negative revenue) Categories (e.g. operating expenses)
+1. second-to-rightmost nodes: JMU Expense (negative revenue) Categories (e.g. operating expenses), the set of unique `type` values from the items in the following column
-1. rightmost nodes: JMU Expense items (e.g. Instruction, Research, etc.)
+1. rightmost nodes: JMU Expense items (e.g. Instruction, Research, etc.) (all items with the `category` of `expense`)

 ### Sankey 4: JMU Athletics Revenues